kh4sh3i/Shodan-Dorks/README.md

 # Shodan-Dorks
-mag A collection of interesting, and depressing search queries to plug into shodan.io
+A collection of interesting, and depressing search queries to plug into shodan.io